Skip to content

 7. Wait for the comprehensive scan and automatic repair process to complete, which typically takes 15-45 minutes depending on your hard drive size and the extent of corruption detected

-Startup Repair fixed welcome screen issues on more than half the computers we tested.
+Startup Repair resolves a large share of welcome screen issues that stem from boot corruption.
 Microsoft’s automated diagnostic tool specifically targets master boot record (MBR) corruption, missing boot configuration data, and damaged system files that prevent the Windows kernel from loading properly during the startup sequence.

 #Method 4: Run System File Checker